How and Why Ancient Greece Fell

 Right from its beginning ancient Greece was always made up of city-states that had their own independent governments.
 For most of the time, these city-states locked horns with each other, fighting for dominance in the region.
 For example, it was not uncommon for the very militrialistic city-state of Sparta to spar with the quite liberal and intellectual (philosophical) city-state of Athens.

 Individual city-states also suffered from the constant threat of the mighty Persian Empire in the east.
 The most known of those clashes came in the form of the Persian Wars, which saw a series of Persian attacks from 492 BCE to 449 BCE.
 Examples of some legendary battles fought in the Persian Wars include Marathon (490 BCE), Platea (479 BCE), and Themopylae (480 BCE).
-Although, the Greek city-states banded together to quell the Persians, the effects of the war weakened the influence of Greeks in the region.
+Although, the Greek city-states banded together to repulse the Persians, the effects of the Greco-Persian wars weakened the influence of Greeks in the region.

 Basically the combination of those two factors, as well as others, allowed for the decline of the ancient Greek civilization.